PhenixCollaboration/web/_results/hepdata_instructions.md

 ##### Appendix B: The Sandbox
-The "sandbox" feature of the HEPData portal allows the user to thoroughly validate the submission package.
-It will catch trivial errors in YAML formatting, typos in the provided filenames, missing files etc. Importantly, it helps to determine whether the LaTeX-formatted abstract is rendered correctly - it is hard to guarantee that the LaTeX dialect used on the HEPData site will produce adequate output.
+The "sandbox" feature of the HEPData portal allows the user to thoroughly validate the submission package in the exact form it will be eventually published.
+It will catch trivial errors in YAML formatting, typos in the provided filenames, missing files etc. Importantly, it helps to determine whether the LaTeX-formatted abstract is rendered correctly - the LaTeX dialect used on the HEPData site is slightly non-standard e.g. the "%" is rendered correctly without a backslash and vice versa, it is impossible to include LaTeX comments in the abstract body.

-Using the sandbox feature requires an account on HEPData which is **trivial to obtain**.
+Using the sandbox feature requires an account on HEPData which is quite **trivial to obtain**.
 Once you log into the portal, the "sandbox" option will be clearly marked in the menu in the upper right corner of the Web page.
 The sandbox won't be visible to anyone without the link generated by the system, so the data are protected in this manner.
 Uploading material will require creation of a *tar* archive of your files.
-You may want to delete the tar file once you complete validation to keep the repository folder clean.
+It is a good idea to delete the *tar* file once you complete validation to keep the repository folder clean.
 The sandbox section has a useful "dashboard" feature which allows the user to keep track of their test submissions.
 You can delete the entries you no longer need from your sandbox to make navigation easier.